 Man pages have different sections too.
 These are used to define part names.
 Here are these sections.

-NAMEcontains name of the command and short explanation
+NAMEcontains the name of the command and short explanation

 SYNOPSIScontains usage syntax